 Simple well drinks, like a Long Island Iced Tea, and classic cocktails, like a Dirty Martini are common knowledge for bartenders.
 Still, you’re limiting your dependability, versatility, and earning potential if they’re all you know how to make.
 If someone asks for your recommendation off the menu, you need to be able to provide them with the perfect beverage based on your understanding of taste profiles.

-This part of the job may be the least exciting, because it requires the good old memorization skills that we all got sick of in high school history class.
-Whatever tactics you used to remember what year the Civil War started (1861), use those same tactics to remember that a Manhattan is made with bourbon or rye whiskey, sweet vermouth, and bitters.
+This part of the job may be the least exciting because it requires good ol' memorization skills.
+Whatever tactics you used to remember facts in history class, use those same tactics to remember that a Manhattan is made with bourbon or rye whiskey, sweet vermouth, and bitters.

 Chris Tunstall and Julia Tunstall of The Mixology Podcast recommend walking through the process of making your cocktails.
 Picture where your gin bottle and grenadine are and physically walk through your recipes to make them stick.